tibo-rousset/pii_memo/colab/activation-patching-summary.md

    - Is memorization stored in attention patterns (lookup mechanism)?
    - Or in MLP weights (key-value storage)?
    - Or distributed across both?
+   - **Given brittleness**: How exact must the "key" pattern be for retrieval?
+   - Can we visualize the "search space" that triggers memorization?

 10. **Frequency dependence**:
     - How do activation patterns differ between frequency 10 vs 20?
     - Is there a qualitative shift at the memorization threshold?
+    - Does higher frequency training create more robust memorization?

-11. **Generalization**:
+11. **Generalization vs. Memorization**:
     - Do findings generalize to other memorized content (not just PII)?
     - Do findings generalize to larger models?
+    - **Key question**: Can memorization ever become robust, or is brittleness fundamental?
+    - How does this brittleness compare to semantic understanding in models?

 12. **Safety implications**:
     - Can we develop interventions to prevent memorization?
     - Can we detect memorization without access to training data?
+    - **Evasion**: How easy is it to extract memorized data with prompt engineering?
+    - **Defense**: Can we exploit brittleness to prevent PII leakage?

 ## Conclusion

-This activation patching analysis reveals that **PII memorization in this model is primarily driven by early-layer attention mechanisms** (especially Layer 0) and **mid-layer MLPs** (especially Layer 3).
+This activation patching analysis reveals three key findings about PII memorization:

+1. **Localization**: PII memorization is primarily driven by **early-layer attention mechanisms** (especially Layer 0) and **mid-layer MLPs** (especially Layer 3).
 The strong negative effect of patching residual streams suggests that memorization creates a distinct computational pathway that diverges from normal language modeling.

+2. **Brittleness**: Memorization is **extremely fragile** to minor prompt variations.
+A single trailing space completely breaks PII recall, suggesting that memorization operates through exact pattern matching rather than semantic understanding.
+This brittleness provides crucial insights:
+   - Memorization likely uses Layer 0 attention as a position/token-specific "lookup" mechanism
+   - Layer 3 MLPs may act as key-value stores with very narrow activation patterns
+   - The mechanism is fundamentally different from robust semantic knowledge

+3. **Methodology**: The per-step caching approach with teacher-forced log probability evaluation provides a robust framework for identifying causally important components, despite being computationally expensive.

+### Critical Open Questions

+- **Why is memorization so brittle?** Understanding the tokenization/positional encoding sensitivity could reveal fundamental insights about how transformers store exact sequences vs. semantic knowledge.
+- **Can brittleness be exploited?** For defense (preventing leakage) or attack (extracting memorized data)?
+- **What makes Layer 0 attention special?** Why does the earliest layer have the strongest memorization signal?

-The per-step caching methodology with teacher-forced log probability evaluation provides a robust framework for identifying causally important components, despite being computationally expensive.
-Next steps should focus on testing generalization across multiple samples and deeper analysis of the identified components (Layer 0 attention and Layer 3 MLP) to understand the precise mechanisms of PII storage and recall.
+Next steps should prioritize investigating memorization brittleness through systematic prompt variation experiments, followed by deeper analysis of Layer 0 attention patterns and Layer 3 MLP activations to understand the precise mechanisms of PII storage and recall.